Flagsmith/flagsmith/docs/docs/advanced-use/transient-traits.md

 ### Anonymous Identities

-If you choose to provide an empty or blank (`""`) identifier is provided, Flagsmith will automatically treat the Identity as transient.
+If you choose to provide a blank (`""`) or null identifier is provided, Flagsmith will automatically treat the Identity as transient.
 In this case, an auto-generated identifier is returned, based on a hash of the provided Traits.
 This ensures consistent flag evaluations without persisting the Identity in the Flagsmith dashboard.

-If no Traits and an empty/blank identifier provided, a random UUIDv4 identifier is generated and used for flag evaluation.
+If no Traits and a null/blank identifier provided, a random UUIDv4 identifier is generated and used for flag evaluation.

 ```javascript
 flagsmith.init({